bazini627/zorinDockerPostGIS/README.md

 ### Add your user to the Docker group to avoid having to use `sudo` each time with Docker
 `sudo usermod -aG docker ${USER}`

-### Confirm that your user is part of the Docker group
+### Confirm that your user is part of the Docker group.
+May need to logout or reboot
 `id -nG`

 Flags: